sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ![images/draw_graph2.png](images/draw_graph2.png)

-Use `edge_text_func` to display custom labels on the edges.
+Similarly to `node_text_func`, you can use `edge_text_func` to display custom labels on the edges.
-By default it is the name of the layer, e.g. `Linear` or `Conv2d`.
+By default, we display the name of the layer, e.g. `Linear` or `Conv2d`.

 ## Creating models

-After creating Symbolic Tensors and defining the operations, you want to enclose them in a model.
+After creating Symbolic Data and defining the operations, you want to enclose them in a model.
 It might be a neural network or just an arbitrary graph of computations.
-After creating `SymbolicModel` you will be able to use it with your own data.
+After creating Symbolic Model you will be able to use it with your own data.

 ```python
 from torch import nn